akhlis/hijacket-sapper/README.md

 To start a production version of your app, run `npm run build && npm start`.
 This will disable live reloading, and activate the appropriate bundler plugins.

 You can deploy your application to any environment that supports Node 10 or above.
-As an example, to deploy to [ZEIT Now](https://zeit.co/now) when using `sapper export`, run these commands:
+As an example, to deploy to [Vercel Now](https://vercel.com) when using `sapper export`, run these commands:

 ```bash
 npm install -g now